Annual leave - Calculation and extent of paid leave

 What is paternity leave?

-- How long does paternity leave last?
-The father is entitled to a leave of 10 working days until the end of the second month following the birth of his child or the finalisation of the adoption decision.
+• How long does paternity leave last?
+Fathers are entitled to 10 working days of paternity leave, which may be taken until the end of the fourth month following the child’s birth or, in the case of adoption, the date on which the adoption decision becomes final.

-- What payment is due during paternity leave?
-For the first 5 days of paternity leave, the employee is entitled to the full absentee fee, but for the remaining 5 days only 40% of the absence allowance is payable.
+• What payment is due during paternity leave?
+For the first 5 days of paternity leave, the employee is entitled to 100% of the absentee pay.

 Unpaid leave - conditions and information